MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ## Next steps

+-  Events collected for file integrity monitoring are included in the data types eligible for the 500 MB benefit for Defender for Servers Plan 2 customers.
+[Learn more about the benefit](data-ingestion-benefit.md).
-[Review changes](file-integrity-monitoring-review-changes.md) in file integrity monitoring.
+- [Review changes](file-integrity-monitoring-review-changes.md) in file integrity monitoring.